 The Life Cycle of a Butterfly Begins/Ends With the Adult Butterfly

-Following and exploring the life cycle of a butterfly is a great source of entertainment and education.
+In their lifespan the female adults butterflies must find a mate and the right plants on which to lay their eggs to begin the butterfly life cycle all over again.
+Following and exploring the life cycle of a butterfly is a great source of entertainment and education!
 Please spend some time on our website to learn more about attracting and raising these beautiful creatures.